-When operating diesel-powered equipment in hazardous and restricted areas, there is a potential for flammable vapors to enter the air intake of the engine of the equipment causing the equipment to continue running even when the ignition is turned off.
+When operating diesel-powered equipment in areas with potential for flammable atmosphere, there is the possibility for flammable vapors to enter the air intake of the engine of the equipment causing the equipment to continue running even when the ignition is turned off.
+This risk is increased when work is ongoing that could affect the atmosphere by:

+• opening the system,

+- creating vapors (i.e., venting tanks, running vac truck, etc.) or - being downwind of area where vapors are being created.

 The ongoing operation of this equipment can create the risk of ignition of the flammable atmosphere external to the equipment or may cause the engine to rev beyond its limits and fail catastrophically.

+To control this hazard, the air intake system of diesel-powered equipment must be fitted with a functional positive air shut-off (PASO), when

+- operating within 56 ft of open system work or loading or unloading of flammable gases or liquids (e.g., vac trucks, portable transfer pumps), or - between the source and the established safe work zone (as described in B3 06-02-15), or - required by an FLHA.

-In order to control this hazard, the air intake system of diesel-powered equipment operating in hazardous and restricted areas must be fitted with a functional positive air shut-off with or without a rev limiter.
-If using a positive air shut off without a rev limiter, a competent person must be stationed with the equipment to conduct continuous atmospheric monitoring and engage the manual shutoff switch.
+If using a PASO without a rev limiter, a competent person must be assigned to the equipment, while in operation, to conduct continuous atmospheric monitoring and be able to engage the manual shutoff switch if flammable vapors are detected.

-For the purposes of satisfying the positive air shut off requirement above, hazardous and restricted areas are defined as written in API RP 500 for Class I Division I and Division 2, respectively.
+PASO is recommended to be installed on all diesel-powered equipment operating within hazardous and restricted areas are defined in API RP 500 for Class I Division I and Division 2, respectively.
+If this is not feasible, an area monitor must be installed between each vapour source and the equipment.
+Area must be monitored so if the area monitor indicates an increase in LEL (to 10% LEL) then the equipment must be immediately shut down until the vapor source is controlled to below 10% LEL.

+PASO shall be tested per manufacturer's recommendations.